hyperledgerkochi/KOBDevOps/README.md

 # KOBDevOps

-KOB is a HyperLedger Indy based project designing for the city of Kochi
+KochiOrgBook is a HyperLedger Indy based project designing for the city of Kochi

 ### KOB Automated script (Developer's Environment setup script)
 The script should run as given below: